yubobo/cdap/docs/loom-docs/source/guide/bcp/data-center-bcp.rst

 --------
 Database needs to be replicated with automatic failover in case the master Database goes down.
 Database is also fronted by a load balancer, and Loom Server connects to Database using the load balancer.

-.. note:: This configuration requires a minimum of 3 machines since the smallest redundant ZooKeeper quorum needs 3 nodes.